loulams/ada-website/README.md

-# Are You Stuck in a YouTube Bubble?
-It's Time to Expand Your Information Sources!
+# Are you stuck in a YouTube bubble?
+It's time to expand your information sources!

 ##            Analysis of Youtubers' comportment in News & Politics category